vambo/vambo.github.io/_posts/2017-3-2-Monitoring-outbound-connections.md

 title: Monitoring outbound connections
 ---

 I wanted to verify that certain code is in fact opening outbound connections.
-Netstat was the first thing to came to mind, and certainly if you know how to use it, it's up to almost any job.
+Netstat was the first thing to come to mind, and certainly if you know how to use it, it's up to almost any job.
 I did face some hurdles though:

 #### Having an active OpenVPN tunnel